Zone B, Level 1 First Floor

 800 Commissioners Road East

 Park in P8 located on the north side of the hospital.
 This lot is accessible at the Wellington and Baseline Road entrance.

 The section of Gastroenterology, Hepatology and Nutrition offers comprehensive care for a variety of paediatric gastrointestinal diseases.
-Our physicians work in collaboration with surgeons, dieticians and other specialties to provide patient and family centered evaluation and treatment.
+Our physicians work in collaboration with surgeons, dietitians and other specialties to provide patient and family centered evaluation and treatment.

-We now offer the Inflammatory Bowel Disease Clinic that provides a team approach to comprehensive, individualized diagnosis and treatment for patients with Crohn's disease and ulcerative colitis.
+- The Inflammatory Bowel Disease Clinic that provides a team approach to comprehensive, individualized diagnosis and treatment for patients with Crohn's disease and ulcerative colitis.
 This allows your experience with Inflammatory Bowel Disease to be managed by a team each visit you make to Children’s Hospital.

 We are committed to:

 - Keep the patient's best interest in mind in everything we do

 - Generously educate our young patients and their families about their illnesses and coping mechanisms